Community Navigators

 How can I connect with a Community Navigator?

-Community Navigators are at the Chatham-Kent Public Library Chatham and Wallaceburg branches.
+In person services are available weekly at the Chatham-Kent Public Library Chatham and Wallaceburg branches.

 Chatham Branch